CDAT/cdat/CONTRIBUTING.md

 ### Making changes

-Before making your code changes, it is often necessary to build the code that was just checked out.
-The best way to develop *UV-CDAT* is to build using default settings:

-    mkdir uvcdat-build
-    cmake uvcdat-path-to-source
-    make -jN
+Before making your code changes, make sure the test suite still passesin the repo you're editing

 Contributing to the documentation
 ---------------------------------

 If you're not the developer type, contributing to the documentation is still of huge value.
-You don't even have to be an expert on *UV-CDAT* to do so!
+You don't even have to be an expert on *CDAT* to do so!
 Something as simple as pointing out missing information or broken links will be of great value.
+Most documentation is done via readthedocs and sphinx.

 Contributing to the code base
 -----------------------------

 ### Code Standards

-*UV-CDAT* uses the [flake8](http://pypi.python.org/pypi/flake8) tool to check the style of your code.
+*CDAT* uses the [flake8](http://pypi.python.org/pypi/flake8) tool to check the style of your code.

 Please try to maintain backward-compatibility. *UV-CDAT* has lots of